To create a link between your Git commit and a Jira issue, developers must

 To remove commit association to an issue, delete the issue key.

 Saving the changes triggers a repository reindexing to show new associations.

 Starting v2.6.21, the Git Integration for Jira app displays git notes in the Git Commits tab:

 For a git repository with several existing commits in it, commit authors can associate

 issue keys via git notes to these commits without having to edit the commit messages.
 The

-Git Integration for Jira add-on will index issue keys in git notes.
+Git Integration for Jira app will index issue keys in git notes.